 Starting the container¶

 docker run --rm \ --name nzbget \ -p 6789:6789 \ -e PUID=1000 \ -e PGID=1000 \ -e UMASK=002 \ -e TZ="Etc/UTC" \ -v /<host_folder_config>:/config \ hotio/nzbget

--v) or more, depending on your own personal preference, to get access to additional files.
+In most cases you'll need to add additional volumes, depending on your own personal preference, to get access to your files.